pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

     lessonsCounter = 0;

     ngOnInit() {
-        console.log('lesson list component is registered as observer ..');
+        console.log('lesson list component is subscribeed as observer ..');
         store.lessonsList$.subscribe(this);
     }